daniestevez/galileo-osnma/README.md

 Supported features:

 * Verification of DSM-KROOT using ECDSA P-256.
-* Experimental support for verification of DSM-KROOT using ECDSA P-521.
-This is untested, because there are no test vectors or signal-in-space using ECDSA P-521.
-Currently the `galmon-osnma` application assumes that the key that is loaded is a P-256 key.
-The `p521` feature, which is enabled by default, is used to enable P-521 support.
+* Verification of DSM-KROOT using ECDSA P-521, with some small caveats: There is a `p521` feature used to enable or disable P-521 support.
+This feature is enabled by default.
 It is disabled in the `osnma-longan-nano` demo, since otherwise the firmware size is too large for the target microcontroller.
+The `galmon-osnma` application can only load P-256 keys in PEM format.
+The `--pubkey-p521` argument can be used to load a P-521 key in hexadecimal format instead.
 * Verification of DSM-PKR against the Merkle tree root.
 * Verification of TESLA keys using the TESLA root key or another previously authenticated key in the chain.